 Hold Your Applause

 White people don’t deserve to be congratulated for doing the bare minimum.
 When a white person aims to be anti-racist the first thing they do is expect those of minority groups to hold their hand while they mess up.
 They are not your parent, your therapist, or your teacher.
-The checking-in glance to people of color when you want to make sure you said the right thing, the anxiety of not being “politically correct” is not for Black and Brown …
+The checking-in glance to people of color when you want to make sure you said the right thing, the anxiety of not being “politically correct” is …

 Read more